GustavoPMex/todo-example-django/README.md

 ## About the project
 ```
-This project is a practice for using APIs provided by a Django project
+This project provides APIs for a VueJs project
 ```

 ### Project setup